uladzimir-yeudakimovich/caesar-cipher-cli/README.md

 4.  **-a, --action**: an action encode/decode

 Action (encode/decode) and the shift are required.
+Action maybe only encode or decode.
+Shift maybe only integer number.
-If the input file is missed - use console as an input source.
+If the input file is missed - use the console for input.
-If the output file is missed - use console as an output destination.
+If the output file is missed - see result in the console.
-For encoding/decoding use only the English alphabet.
+Encoding / decoding only supports the English alphabet.

 **Usage example:**